RacingThePlanet: RacingThePlanet: Madagascar 2014

-235 competitors began the event, 189 competitors finished, and 43 countries were represented.
+A total of 235 competitors began the event, 189 competitors finished, and 43 countries were represented.

 RacingThePlanet: Ecuador 2015

 The 8th annual Roving Race took racers along the Route of the Volcanoes through the Andes.
 Racers started in the foothills of the Cotopaxi volcano, passed through rugged highlands, bedded down in Alpine meadows, forded mountain streams on the ancient Inca trail, descending into a tropical cloud forest and met some of the locals along the way.